 - 1 cup shredded cheese such as cheddar

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 2 tbsp fresh basil chopped
+- 2 tablespoons fresh basil chopped, or ½ teaspoon dried

 - 2 eggs

-- 4 tbsp butter or margarine
+- 4 tablespoon butter or margarine for frying

-For best results, serve immediately, while hot and crispy.
+- For best results, serve immediately, while hot and crispy.

-Top with green onions, sour cream or ketchup.
+- Top with green onions, sour cream or ketchup.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.